Bryan Cranston biography

 His next big TV gig was a recurring role as Jerry's dentist on the hugely popular show Seinfeld, from 1994 to 1997.
 Next he landed a role in Steven Spielberg's 1998 blockbuster Saving Private Ryan alongside Tom Hanks.
 In 1999, he signed on for the recurring role of the annoying neighbor in the CBS sitcom The King of Queens and then in 2000, Malcolm in the Middle was born.

-More recently, he starred in Trumbo (2015), which earned him his first Academy Award nomination in the Best Actor category, lent his voice to Kung Fu Panda 3 (2016), worked alongside Miles Teller in Get a Job (2016), and won a part in the comedy Why Him?
+More recently, he starred in Trumbo (2015), which earned him his first Academy Award nomination in the Best Actor category, lent his voice to Kung Fu Panda 3 (2016), worked alongside Miles Teller in Get a Job (2016), won a part in the comedy Why Him?
 (2016) with James Franco, and appeared with Elizabeth Banks in Power Rangers (2017).
 His latest film is the drama Last Flag Flying (2017).